CU-ESIIL/stressors-food-web-connectivity-stability-innovation-summit-2025__4/docs/index.md

   allowfullscreen></iframe>

 ### What’s next? 📣
-- Immediate follow-ups: finalize reproducible notebooks, confirm data citations, and prep repository README for partners.
+- Immediate follow-ups
-- One more week/month: expand analysis to additional basins and incorporate species-trait modifiers for stress tolerance.
+- What we would do with one more week/month
-- Share next with: Innovation Summit mentors, watershed collaborative leads, and the ESIIL cyberinfrastructure team.
+- Who should see this next

 ---